Best Way To Learn Guitar: 7 Critical Things You Need To Know (To Avoid Failure)

 Always remember: You need to focus on learning how to play the guitar before you can play songs.
 This one piece of advice is so important, I'll say it again:

 And this is where so many guitar players go dismally wrong.
-They don't realise (or they do but choose to ignore it) that the bulk of practice should be about developing and honing good playing technique.
+They don't realise (or they do but choose to ignore it) that the bulk of practise should be about developing and honing good playing technique.

 What exactly is good technique?
-In a nutshell 'good technique' includes the proven surefire best ways to play your instrument.
+In a nutshell, 'good technique' includes the proven surefire best ways to play your instrument.
 You've noticed how pro guitar players from Stevie Ray Vaughan to Jo Satriani make it look so effortless?
 It's because they're executing good technique they consciously worked on from day one.

 Don't fall into this trap.
-Be it perfect alternate picking, effortless strumming, or vibrato so earth-shatteringly sublime it could peel an orange, your new mantra is: good technique = great guitar playing.
+Be it perfect alternate picking, effortless strumming, or vibrato so earth-shatteringly sublime it could peel an orange, your new mantra is this:

 We've all been there.
-Aimlessly messing about on guitar, and by the time you put it down you've moved on no more than when you picked it up.
+Aimlessly messing about on guitar, and by the time you put it down, you've moved on no more than when you picked it up.

-Practice goal examples:
+Guitar practice goal examples:

 a) Are all melody and chord notes crystal clear with no mutes or buzzes?
 Goal: banish messy muted notes.